 By Heather Meyer

-- 3 cups cooked black beans* from Bean Market (or substitute 2, 15oz. cans black beans, rinsed)
+- 3 cups cooked black beans or other heirloom beans from Bean Market (or substitute 2, 15oz. cans black beans, rinsed)

 - ¾ cup cooked brown rice (either long or short grain) this can be leftover or cooked for this recipe.

-- 2 green onions or a quarter of one onion medium onion, finely diced
+- 2 green onions or a quarter of one medium onion, finely diced

 - 1 clove garlic, minced

-- ½ cup minced fresh herbs (cilantro, parsley, or chives)
+- ½ cup minced fresh herbs (cilantro, basil, parsley or chives)